Prosperity Haven Ohio

 When taken recreationally, this drug can also cause pinpoint pupils and respiratory depression.

-Alcohol can also cause pupils to vary in size.
+Alcohol can cause pupils to vary in size.
 In cases of chronic alcohol abuse, the eyes may bulge out and appear almost glassy due to the presence of excess fluids.
 This condition is known as “alcoholic eyes” or “drunken eyes.”

 Alcohol affects the brain in a variety of ways, including reducing coordination and impairing decision-making.
 The body responds by producing chemicals that cause the pupils to dilate in order to increase light entering the eyes.
+This may cause the user to present with puffy eyes after drinking alcohol.

 YOUR NEW BEGINNING